MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/organization-assets-library.md

 If your organization needs to store and manage files like templates, photos, or logos centrally for all your users to use, you can specify one or more document libraries as an "organization assets library."

 > [!NOTE]
-> Currently, all organization asset libraries must be on the same site.
+> Currently, all organization asset libraries must be on the same site. <br>This feature is not available for Office 365 Germany, Office 365 operated by 21Vianet (China), or Office 365 US Government plans.

 When a user adds a web part to any modern page in SharePoint and that web part opens the file picker, the user can select "Your organization" in the left pane to browse the libraries you've specified.